 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

 Afterwards, they erected a new bridge at this location to move supplies from the coast to Kokoda.
-After the Japanese began their withdrawal over the Owen Stanley Mountians, Allied aircraft attempted to bomb Wairopi bridge to deprive it as a supply and escape route.
+After the Japanese began their withdrawal from the Kokoda Trail in the Owen Stanley Range, Allied aircraft attempted to bomb Wairopi bridge to deprive it as a supply and escape route.

 American missions against Wairopi

-On November 10, Japanese Army 144th Infantry Regiment began retreating eastward past Wairopi.
-On November 10, 1942 the 900 men of the 41st Infantry commanded by Colonel Yazawa's crossed the Kumusi River.
-While attempting to cross the river, Japanese General Horii and his chief of staff were drowned at Pinga.
-During the night of November 12-13, 1942 the main body of roughly 1,200 Japanese crossed the Kumusi River at Wairopi covered by a small rear guard at Ilimo.
+On November 10, 1942 Japanese Army 144th Infantry Regiment began retreating eastward past Wairopi.
+That day, 900 soldiers from the 41st Infantry commanded by Colonel Yazawa crossed the Kumusi River.
+While attempting to cross, Japanese General Horii and his chief of staff drowned at Pinga.
+During the night of November 12-13, 1942 the main body of roughly 1,200 Japanese soldiers successfully crossed the Kumusi River at Wairopi covered by a small rear guard at Ilimo.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|